How does this medication work? What will it do for me?

 Bacterial resistance: Misuse of an antibiotic such as amoxicillin - clavulanic acid may lead to the growth of resistant bacteria that will not be killed by the antibiotic.
 If this happens, the antibiotic may not work for you in the future.
 Although you may begin to feel better early in your course of treatment with this medication, you need to take the full course exactly as directed to finish ridding your body of the infection and to prevent resistant bacteria from taking hold.
 Do not take amoxicillin - clavulanic acid or other antibiotics to treat a viral infection such as the common cold; antibiotics do not kill viruses, and using them to treat viral infections can lead to the growth of resistant bacteria.

 Birth control: This medication may decrease the effectiveness of birth control pills.
 Some doctors recommend adding another method of birth control for the rest of the cycle when amoxicillin-clavulanate is taken.

-Kidney Function: This medication is eliminated from the body mostly by the kidneys.
+Kidney function: This medication is removed from the body mostly by the kidneys.
 If you have kidney disease or reduced kidney function, this medication may build up in your body and cause unwanted effects.

 If you have kidney problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.